-Whether it is down to the small classes, the excellent teaching staff, or the hard work of our students, academic achievement at UCJ has outstripped the UK average for the last six years with the proportion of students gaining a first class or upper-second class degree staying consistently above 75%.
+Whether it is down to the small classes, the excellent teaching staff, or the hard work of our students, academic achievement at UCJ has outstripped the UK average for the last seven years with the proportion of students gaining a first-class or upper-second class degree staying consistently above 75%.

 All of our degree-level courses are internationally recognised and are delivered in partnership with UK universities: University of Sussex, University of Plymouth, and London South Bank University.

 As a result of these partnerships, many of our courses have progression routes / pathways and ‘top up’ options that mean you can continue elements of your studies on the mainland for that ‘off-island’ experience if you wish.